2016rshah/blog/posts/12-books-12-months-2018.md

 In Fed We Trust by David Wessel (August Bonus Round!)
 The Samurai's Garden by Gail Tsukiyama (September) Naruto by Masashi Kishimoto (October/November)
+Negroes With Guns by Robert F. Williams (November)
 ```

 See also: [(At Least) 12 Books in 12 Months - 2017](https://www.rshah.org/blog/posts/12-books-12-months-2017.html)